 - Hippotherapy is a form of physical therapy used to improve gait and balance.

 An occupational therapist assists those suffering physically or mentally in gaining a greater ability to perform everyday tasks.
-Those who’ve suffered a stroke, live with autism, or have any other difficulty that interferes with the tasks in their daily lives benefit from occupational therapy.
+Those who’ve suffered a stroke, live with autism, or have any other difficulty that interferes with the tasks in their daily lives may benefit from hippotherapy and occupational therapy.

 Let’s take a look at common methods and tools used in occupational therapy: